amilios/amilios.github.io.old/about.md

 ### Winter 2021: Student Researcher at [Dalhousie University](https://www.dal.ca/)
 #### Halifax, Nova Scotia, Canada
 * Research assistantship with Dr. Luis Torgo, researching healthcare-related time series clustering and classification
+* Research assistantship with Dr. Stan Matwin, researching large pre-trained language models and the societal risks they pose (resulted in survey paper, see [Publications](#academic-publications))

 ### Fall 2019: Research Intern at [Know-Center GmbH](https://www.know-center.tugraz.at/en/)
 #### Graz, Austria
-* researched active learning, recommender systems
-* advanced existing research project "Risk-ID", an interactive dataset labelling tool for network traffic data
+* Third co-op work term of degree at Dalhousie
+* Researched Active Learning techniques for Recommender Systems, RNNs with Attention
-* implemented ML backend in Keras and Tensorflow, Attention-Layer-based visualization, Active-Learning mode of function
+* Worked on existing research project “RiskID”, wrote an ML backend in Keras, implemented an Attention-based visualization and an Active Learning-based mode of function
-* designed user study to evaluate effectiveness of changes to tool
+* Helped design a user study to evaluate the effectiveness of the changes to the tool

 ### Summer 2018, Winter 2019: Research Intern at [MarineTraffic Inc.](https://www.marinetraffic.com/)/[Dalhousie University](https://www.dal.ca/)
 #### Athens, Greece
 * research collaboration between the [Institute for Big Data Analytics at Dalhousie University](https://bigdata.cs.dal.ca/) and MarineTraffic Inc
 * did research involving fusion of AIS data streams and radar and optical-based satellite imagery for better maritime awareness
-* first and second internship as part of degree at Dalhousie, second internship co-funded by a [MITACS Globalink Grant](https://www.mitacs.ca/en/programs/globalink/globalink-research-award)
+* first and second internship as part of degree at Dalhousie
-* resulted in presentation at [CTFG workshop](http://www.ctfg.ca/) in Ottawa, a full paper at [FUSION 2019 Conference](https://www.fusion2019.org/program.html), and a full paper at the [Maritime Situational Awareness Workshop](https://www.cmre.nato.int/msaw-2019-home) in La Spezia, Italy
+* resulted in presentation at [CTFG workshop](http://www.ctfg.ca/) in Ottawa, a full paper at [FUSION 2019 Conference](https://www.fusion2019.org/program.html), and a full paper at the [Maritime Situational Awareness Workshop](https://www.cmre.nato.int/msaw-2019-home) in La Spezia, Italy (see [Publications](#academic-publications))

 ## Leadership